salmanmaher1234/crypto/replit.md

-# CryptoInvest Pro - Investment Platform
+# SuperCoin - Investment Platform

 ## Overview

-CryptoInvest Pro is a full-stack cryptocurrency investment platform built with React, Express.js, and PostgreSQL.
+SuperCoin is a full-stack cryptocurrency investment platform built with React, Express.js, and PostgreSQL.
 The application provides both customer and administrative interfaces for managing cryptocurrency trading orders, user accounts, and financial transactions.

 ## System Architecture